dlepaux/realtime-bpm-analyzer/readme.md

 You also need to build the library with `npm run build`.

 Once those steps are done you can run `npm run testing` to challenge the library against your dataset.
+The [Local/Offline strategy](#localoffline-strategy) is used here.

 ### New features